-- 1. Click Configuration, ACL, then Ports - 2.
+- 1. Click Configuration, Security, Network, ACL and Ports. - 2.
 To scroll the specific parameter value to select the correct value for port ACL setting. - 3.
 Click the save to save the setting - 4.
 If you want to cancel the setting then you need to click the reset button.
 It will revert to previously saved values. - 5.
 After you configure complete then you could see the Counter of the port.
 Then you could click refresh to update the counter or Clear the information.